 Use of Light Therapy

 When used correctly, light therapy can help to alleviate fatigue and lethargy, and provide some relief for depression, during the shorter days of fall, winter, and into spring.
-Relief from depression may be gotten by spending 15 to 30 minutes outside in the sun every day because the effect of sun light registering on the brain through the eyes boosts mood.
-But if winter outdoor time isn’t practical, artificial light therapy might help depression.
+Relief from depression may be gotten by spending 30 or more minutes outside in the sun every day because the effect of sun light registering on the brain through the eyes boosts mood.
+Though this may help many people, the sunlight in winter may not be bright enough to ease symptoms, so artificial light therapy might help depression.

 How light therapy can help: